xialigang/QBDT/README.md

 - AtlasStyle : a config script for plotting, borrowed from ATLAS

 # Warning
 - We have to add a branch in the root file to tell the algorithm which events are used for training or testing.
 In the current example, this branch is "`trainflag`".
-It is generally randomly and uniformly from 0 to 1.
+It is generately randomly and uniformly from 0 to 1.
 Events with "`trainflag<0.5`" are used for training while the other events used for testing.
 I will try to split the events automatically in the future.

 # To-do
 - Add a function to split events for training and testing automatically.